lingyu-chen-op/OSSHos/README.md

 # OSSHos
-This poject is a oss like file storage service.
+This poject is an oss like file storage service.